b1lodHand/absent-dialogues/README.md

 # absent-dialogues

 ## About <a name = "about"></a>
 Hello dear!
 You just stepped onto a completely free and open-source dialogue system for unity.
 With this tool, your dream game character dialogues can come true.
-Well, I hear you saying "I love that, Tell me how to get it!".
+Well, I hear you saying "I love that! how do I get it?".
 Scroll down, I'll be there to guide you.

 ## Getting Started <a name = "getting_started"></a>
 Well, in order have this tool working properly you'll need to do a few things.
 For example: Unity...
 I'm just kidding.
 The instructions below will lead you on the way.